-There are size limits to the number of students that can currently be admitted to the whole college, to individual year groups (particularly at GCSE) and to individual classes, where there is an absolute maximum of nine students in any one group.
-The exception to this is the NCUK Programme where the maximum is fourteen students in any one group.
+There are limits to the number of students that can currently be admitted to the college, to individual year groups (particularly at GCSE) and to individual classes, where there is an absolute maximum of nine students in any one group.
+The exceptions to this are the International Foundation courses including NCUK, UAL Art Foundation and the University Foundation Programme (UFP), where the maximum is fourteen students in any one group.
 For students seeking admission close to one of our entry points, there may also be timetabling constraints imposed by the combination of subjects being sought, though for those applying in good time there are no such restrictions.